moehriegitt/hob3l/doc/scadformat.md

 ## Dimensions

-Dimensions are generally interpreted as [mm].
+Dimensions are generally interpreted as millimeters [mm].

 ## Functor Calls